Fullerton to Hurstbourne Line: History

 The L&SWR opened the Fullerton to Hurstbourne Line under its own operation on 1 July 1885 with three passenger trains a day operated by a locomotive and a single carriage shuttling between Fullerton and Whitchurch (the DN&SR had its own station at the latter village).
 By the 1890s the service had increased to 5 trains a day but the line remained lightly used.
 An attempt to reduce costs was made by introducing railmotors on the line in 1910.
 The line did serve a useful role as a diversionary route between Eastleigh and Southampton for special trains or during engineering works on the main line.
 Queen Victoria, attracted by the scenery surrounding the line, had the Royal Train sent down the line on several occasions when travelling between Windsor Castle and Osbourne House.
 It is rumoured that she preferred this route on the way to and from Osborne House because it did not involve passing through any tunnels.

 By 1913 it was realised that the substantial investment put into building a line to main line standards would never be repaid on the light local traffic.
 The line was then reduced to a single-track line on 13 July 1913.

 A saw mill near Longparish station employed more than 100 men between 1914 and 1919 and up to 30 wagons a day carried goods from the mill.

 The passenger services was withdrawn on 6 July 1931.

 During the Second World War, an ammunition storage depot was built near Longparish and the line handled a considerable amount of military traffic.
-The stores remained in place until the early 1950s.
+The stores remained in place until 1953.

 The freight service last ran on 28 May 1956, but the track remained and was used to store condemned vans and wagons.
 The line was taken out of use in April 1960, although a short section at Fullerton remained until 1 June 1964.